Zeswen/zeswen_web/README.md

 # Zeswen's temple

-My personal temple where all my information is listed.
+My own website with all the details of my career.